What Christianity Got Wrong About Jesus

 • Leviticus 24:16

-Anyone who has ever said “OMFG” should be killed and this should be endorsed by anyone who feels the OT is a perfect book with a gold standard of morals and ethics.
+Anyone who has ever said “OMFG” or “JFC” should be killed and anyone who truly believes Old Testament is a perfect book with a gold standard of morals and ethical guidelines would need to endorse the murder of such persons.
 It’s not.
-I assure you God doesn’t have the thin skin JudeoChristians think he does.
+God does not have the thin skin Judeo-Christian’s think he does.

 If you curse your parents, they should be killed.